 Thanks to our volunteers for assisting with the Great American Clean-up!
 We cleaned up yards for the elderly in the area.

-In anticipation of the upcoming Black History Bowl, Jennings Center Participants made this video.
+In anticipation of the recent Black History Bowl, Jennings Center Participants made this video.
 Check it out on YouTube:

 Check out Facebook and Twitter for information about Fort Wayne Parks & Recreation including information on Jennings!

 Check out the NEW East Central Neighborhood Blog and learn more about what is happening in our community

 Congratulations to our 2017 Teen Sunday Scholarship winners

 Jennings Recreation Center Scholarships are given out yearly at Teenage Sunday, which is the 1st Sunday in June each year to selected college bound Freshmen.
 We rely heavily on donations from the community to make these scholarships possible.
 Scholarships range from $300-$500.

 Jennings Recreation Center is the oldest standing neighborhood community center in Fort Wayne.
 The philosophy of the center has always been a positive, fun and safe atmosphere for the youth of the community.
 The center is a safe haven for children and promotes positive interaction and behavior plus allows relief for parents knowing their children are being fed, engaged and taken care of daily.
 That same philosophy stands today.